 Also, Ubud is a place where I feel so connected to nature and spirituality, it is palpable.
 There are beautiful oceans, mountains, lakes and jungles around the island.
 Each morning and evening, I would hear a different chorus of music from monkeys, frogs, roosters, birds and owls in the distance, it was so peaceful, calming and healing to spend that time in Ubud.
 It is much different from the hectic nature of Jakarta, a city of nearly 9 million people!

-I teach and practice yoga, so I enjoyed Ubud’s vibrant yoga community.
+I’m teaching yoga, so I enjoyed Ubud’s vibrant yoga community.
 Balinese food is delicious (very spicy), the people are so kind, always willing to help you and are so patient with tourists.
 The Balinese are willing to let tourists peek into their devotional and spiritual practices as they make their daily offerings to their deities, pray and celebrate their religious festivals.
 It is a special, special place on Earth.

 TT: How exactly did you find your present job?